mkearney/attrbl/README.md

 atbl
 ================

-A tibble-like package for data frames with attributes worth preserving.
+A tibble-like package for working with attributes and data frames.

 Install
 -------